josiahpjking/DasGuptR/README.md

   in the standardization.

-In the simplest example, consider a case where the rate is taken as the product of two factors $\alpha$ and $\beta$ — $R = \alpha\beta$.
+In the simplest example, consider a case where the rate is taken as the product of two factors $\alpha$ and $\beta$, which we will write as
-Throughout Das Gupta’s work, greek letters are used to indicate the different compositional factors, and upper and lower case latin letters are used to denote specific population values of these:
+$R = \alpha\beta$.
+Throughout Das Gupta’s work, greek letters are used to indicate the different compositional factors, and upper and lower case latin letters are used to denote specific population values of
+these:

 |            | pop1 | pop2 |
 |------------|------|------|